 Next, do you have a down payment?
 Conventional mortgages will require a minimum of 20% down, which will help to lower your monthly payments.
 However, there are various programs you can take advantage of that have lower down payment requirements.
 The Federal Housing Administration FHA program is a popular one that asks for 3.5% down, the Veteran Affairs (VA) program allows 0% down and the Conventional 97 program also allows 3% down.

 While these programs enable a lower price of entry to homeownership, a mortgage that is initiated with less than 20% down will require private mortgage insurance (PMI) to protect the lender if you default.
 This, plus the increased amount being financed, will result in a higher monthly payment.
 You’ll want to figure out which approach you want to take to ensure you can come up with the down payment required.

 Good credit score

 Lastly, how’s your credit score?
 Is it in good shape?
 It will be a significant factor in the interest rate a mortgage lender gives you and if you qualify at all.
 For example, FHA loans require at least a 580 credit score.

 If it is low, it may be more cost-effective to spend a year or two building your credit so you can get a better rate.
 Check your credit score, get a few quotes from mortgage lenders and weigh whether it would be good to get a mortgage now or wait until later.

 Is it a good time to buy?
 Overall, the current market conditions aren’t ideal but they also aren’t bad.
 A key takeaway is that industry professionals are predicting a rise in interest rates, which means 2017 may provide better conditions than in the years to come.

 If everything lines up and you’re ready to buy a home, be sure to shop around before deciding on a mortgage lender.
 There are many companies to choose from and some will be better for certain situations than others.
-Read more on how to choose the best mortgage lender for you.
+Read more on how to select the best mortgage lender for you.